howard50b/al-folio/_drafts/2020-06-27-causal-nlp.md

 ---
 layout: post
-title: Causality for NLP
+title: Causality in NLP
 date: 2020-06-27 11:12:00-0400
-description: Connecting the notion of causality to NLP.
+description: Explore the notion of causality in NLP.
 ---

 This post aims to connect some recent progress in NLP and the long studied field of causality research.